You will learn

 Use a GIF

 It is possible to create a countdown timer as a GIF file and use it in an image block in your email template.
-To do this, you will need to create a frame by frame countdown sequence by changing one aspect of the image at a time (i.e. the numbers on the clock).
-Then, you will need to stitch these images together using a tool like gifmaker.me, or convert a video into a GIF using a tool like Blog GIF.
+To do this, create a frame by frame countdown sequence by changing one aspect of the image at a time (i.e., the numbers on the clock).
+Then, stitch these images together using a tool like gifmaker.me, or convert a video into a GIF using a tool like Blog GIF.

 One thing to bear in mind is that GIFs will automatically reset when a recipient leaves the page and will remain constant no matter when a recipient opens the email – if you send the email at 11:00 PM with a countdown for one hour and a recipient opens the email at 11:30 PM, the clock will still read one hour.